FirmoDaniel/MS1-HELP-TO-GROW/README.md

 these colours are inchanged periodically to avoid visual fatigue.

-The lead colurs are accompanied by headers and footers splashed **Pale Green** (#c6e0c1) to naturally border the pages, and a single font is used globally to maintain conhesiveness.
+The lead colurs are accompanied by headers and footers splashed **Pale Green** (#c6e0c1) to naturally border the pages, and a single font is used globally to maintain cohesiveness.
 ### Existing Features
 * Index : Features a background image repeated throughout.
 Cards with images from Bootstrap.
 Quotes which follow a fixed style but vary in text.
 Info on all [here](#credits).
 There are links at page end to promt users deeper into the site.
 * Forty + : Contains a compact list of suggestions based on users selected age group.
 Page end contains a link to sign up.